Context graph

 Tools

-Subsystem context
+Subsystem context and modeled local behavior.

 Systems